 Is routine blood test necessary during the treatment?

 Before each cycle of treatment you will need to have a routine blood test.
 We call this Complete Blood Count (CBC) test.
 This means we are looking at the number of red blood cells, white blood cells and blood cells called platelets in the blood.

 All these blood cells are made in the bone marrow and Chemotherapy can affect the bone marrow causing a temporary fall in the number of these cells.
 Sometimes it may be necessary to delay your treatment by one or two weeks if your blood count has not returned to normal following the last cycle of Chemotherapy.
 We need to check that your blood count is normal before you have your next cycle of Chemotherapy.

 A Complete Blood Count (CBC) blood test needs to be done before each cycle of Chemotherapy.

-Your doctor will monitor your progress throughout your treatment.
+Your cancer doctor will monitor your progress throughout your treatment.
 There are several tests which may be repeated during your treatment including Urea & Electrolytes (U&E's), Liver Function Tests (LFT's), Scans, X-rays and other Blood Tests.
 These are done to check on your health and see the way the Chemotherapy is affecting you.
 These will vary from person to person, depending on the diagnosis and Chemotherapy treatment.